Everything you need to know about the Gap credit card

 The GapCard card is weak when used as an everyday card, or if you carry a balance.

 There's no doubt that the store rewards are solid for Gap lovers, but by using it for other purchases, you could be leaving better benefits on the table.

 Stronger rewards abound.
-In short, the Gap Visa card is not a very strong primary credit card, says Robert Harrow.
-"For all other purchases, there are many solid cash back credit cards that can give you significantly better savings," he explains.
+In short, the Gap Visa card is not a very strong primary credit card, as the store rewards alone are just not enough.

 Watch that balance.
 "The high-interest rates will quickly reduce or reverse any savings you may gain in the form of points or discounts," writes Brendan Harkness of CreditCardInsider.com.